abhimat/EYU-Website/about/About Text.md

 	<center><iframe src="https://www.youtube-nocookie.com/embed/doC6Rd93YyA?rel=0" frameborder="0" allowfullscreen></iframe></center>
 </div>

-Exploring Your Universe 2015 is made possible by the amazing hard work of our coordinators, participating groups, and sponsors.
+Exploring Your Universe 2015 is made possible by the amazing hard work of our organizing committee, participating groups, and sponsors.

 ## Organizing Committee
 Exploring Your Universe 2015 was put together with the help of all members of the 2015 EYU Organizing Committee: